FA Amateur Cup: Venues

 Wembley Stadium was the venue for the final between 1949 and 1974.

 Matches in the Amateur Cup were played at the home ground of one of the two teams, as decided when the matches are drawn.
 Occasionally games were moved to other grounds.
 In the event of a draw, the replay was played at the ground of the team who originally played away from home.
 The second replay, and any further replays, were usually played at neutral grounds.

 The final was held at various grounds in the early years of the competition, with a venue located somewhere in between the home towns of the two participating clubs usually chosen.
 In 1949 the final moved to Wembley Stadium, and was then played there every year until the competition ended.
 In the 1950s attendances for the final reached 100,000, comparable to the FA Cup final itself.

 Winners and finalists

 Almost all of the winners over the years were from either the Isthmian League, based in London and the Home Counties, or the Northern League, based in North East England, with Bishop Auckland the most successful club with 10 wins.
-Amateur Cup winners who later turned professional and gained entry to the English Football League include Middlesbrough, West Hartlepool (merged to form Hartlepool United), Wimbledon, Wycombe Wanderers and Barnet.
+Amateur Cup winners who later turned professional and gained entry to the English Football League include Middlesbrough, West Hartlepool (merged to form Hartlepool United), Wimbledon, Wycombe Wanderers, Barnet, and Bromley.
 Ilford, Leytonstone and Walthamstow Avenue additionally merged to become Dagenham & Redbridge, a professional club which has also competed in the EFL.

 Thirty-six clubs won the cup.
 The following clubs won the tournament more than once: